Relatives Of Malaysia Plane Crash Victims Mark 10 Years Since Disappearance

-Kuala Lumpur: Relatives of passengers on a Malaysia Airlines plane that mysteriously vanished 10 years ago pushed for a new search Sunday as they spoke of enduring grief and the struggle to find closure.
+(MENAFN- Jordan Times) KUALA LUMPUR - Relatives of passengers on a Malaysia Airlines plane that mysteriously vanished 10 years ago pushed for a new search on Sunday as they spoke of enduring grief and the struggle to find closure.

 Flight MH370, a Boeing 777 aircraft carrying 239 people, disappeared from radar screens on March 8, 2014, while en route from Kuala Lumpur to Beijing.